Due to our annual inventory, we will not be able to ship any orders until June 5th.

 Loving Those at Church Who Are Hard to Love

 Churches are full of differences.
-In recent years, political and social issues such as convictions about public schools, the best way to combat racism, and a particular musical style have frayed the unity of many churches.
-Yet if a church is centered on Christ alone, then unity at church will sometimes mean building genuine friendships with those who are different.
+Those differences might be rooted in culture or personality or even musical style.
+In recent years, differences over political and social issues have frayed the unity of many churches.
+Yet if a church is centered on Christ alone, then unity at church will sometimes require building genuine friendships that bridge across all those differences.
 How can Christians navigate those relationships?
 Can they really love people at church who sometimes drive them crazy?

 This practical guide explores 8 truths from Romans 12–15 that show us how to find God-exalting unity at church with those we struggle to love.
 Love the Ones Who Drive You Crazy is a roadmap to finding joy in Christ through the many differences we have with fellow believers, a joy that powerfully declares the glory of God.
 Because easy love rarely shows off gospel power.